Spy who sold Russia secrets from British embassy in Berlin jailed

 “You established regular contact with someone at the Russian Embassy and this contact was a conduit through which material illegally obtained by you was passed on,” he added.

-The judge found that Smith had developed “decidedly anti-British” feelings and gave the impression to colleagues he was “more sympathetic to Russia, in particular president Putin”.
+The judge found that Smith had developed “decidedly anti-British and anti-western” feelings and gave the impression to colleagues he was “more sympathetic to Russia, in particular president Putin”.

+Colleagues had heard him criticise the UK and Germany, and support Russian-backed rebels that were fighting an insurgency in eastern Ukraine at the time.

+Smith, who was from Scotland, had previously spent 12 years in the RAF and had an adult daughter.